-Corrections Victoria, the government agency responsible for running the prison system in Victoria, gives eligible prisoners information about how and when to apply for parole, and helps prisoners prepare for parole.
+Corrections Victoria gives eligible prisoners information about how and when to apply for parole, and helps prisoners prepare for parole.

-If a prisoner applies for parole, Corrections Victoria will prepare reports for the Board to provide it with relevant information to make a decision.
+If a prisoner applies for parole, Community Correctional Services (CCS) will prepare reports for the Board to provide it with relevant information to make a decision.
 The Board may also receive information from other sources, including Victoria Police.

 During the parole, the parole officer may provide reports to the Board.
 Depending on the parolee’s progress, the Board may decide to interview the parolee to encourage or warn them.
 If it considers it necessary, the Board may cancel the parole and issue a warrant for Victoria Police to arrest the parolee and return them to prison.

-The day-to-day case management of prisoners on parole is undertaken by Corrections Victoria parole officers.
-The Board relies on reports and recommendations from Corrections Victoria in order to make decisions during the parole period.
+The day-to-day case management of prisoners on parole is undertaken by parole officers.
+The Board relies on reports and recommendations from CCS in order to make decisions during the parole period.